DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/if-your-application-is-unsuccessful.md

 ### Lack of teaching or safeguarding knowledge

 It may help to [get some school experience](/train-to-be-a-teacher/get-school-experience) so you can find out what it’s like to be a teacher and improve your knowledge and skills.

+### The course is full

+Unfortunately, popular courses do fill up quickly.
+You can [find another course](https://find-teacher-training-courses.service.gov.uk/) with a different provider if the one you applied for is now full.

 ### No visa sponsorship